pestrela/dj_kb/README.md

 * CMDR Changelog: 80 lines
   * <https://github.com/cmdr-editor/cmdr#2020-improvements>

+## Open questions for 2021

+Question #1:\
+What is the future of controleirism in 2021?
+Why do the new generation of DJs seem apparently satisfied with the current capabilities of Serato and Rekordbox "as-is"?

+Question #2:\
+How could happen that Traktor/NI dropped the jogwheel in 2014 with the S8/remix decks, but in 2021 is still the ONLY major sofwtare without flexible beatgrids?

+question #3:\
+What is your opinion of realtime STEMS seperaation of VDJ 2021 and Djay AI?

 ## Some people from which I've learned a lot from the Global DJ community